 The progress here was made regarding standardization since it is possible to purchase different predefined types of grippers.
 There is also an increase in capacity and variety.
 Here are some examples from ABB, a strong player in the handling of heavy loads.

 Although its use is not industrial yet, it may be very soon thanks to the speed at which the robot grippers are being developed.
-It is quite interesting to see the use of 3D printing in the manufacturing since it adds the benefits of the individualized design and easy maintenance.
+It is quite interesting to see the use of 3D printing in manufacturing since it adds the benefits of the individualized design and easy maintenance.

 6. Semi-professional 3D printed Robot Grippers